The Sample Complexity of Online Reinforcement Learning: A Multi-model Perspective: Details of Sec.

-holds, where $x_{k+1}=f(x_k,u_k)+n_k$, $u_k=\hat{\mu}(x_k)+n_{\mathrm{u}k}$ with $n_k\diid \mathcal{N}(0,\sigma^2 I)$ and $u_k\diid \mathcal{N}(0,\sigma_\mathrm{u}^2 I)$, and where $\hat{\mu}$ is any policy corresponding to a model $f\in F$. \end{assumption} The assumption is stated for a finite $b>0$ even though it can be relaxed to $b\rightarrow \infty$, and the same policy-regret guarantees apply although with more elaborate constants, see App.~\ref{App:relax} for further discussion.
-For $b\rightarrow\infty$ the assumption describes persistence of excitation as used in system identification and statistics, \citep[see, e.g.,][Ch.~8.2]{LjungIdentification}.
+The above assumption differs from Ass.~\ref{ass:persistence1} in that the left-hand side involves the discrepancy between a pair of candidate models $f^1$ and $f^2$ instead of that between $f^i$ and the true model $f$.
+Further, the constant coefficients on the right-hand side also differ.
+The assumption is stated for a finite $b>0$ even though it can be relaxed to $b\rightarrow \infty$, and the same policy-regret guarantees apply although with more elaborate constants, see App.~\ref{App:relax} for further discussion.
+For $b\rightarrow\infty$ the assumption describes persistence of excitation as used in system identification and statistics \citep[see, e.g.,][Ch.~8.2]{LjungIdentification}.
 From a maximum-likelihood point of view, Ass.~\ref{ass:persistencemod} ensures that the dynamics $f$ correspond to a unique non-degenerate minimum of the one-step prediction error, accumulated over $M$ steps.
 The assumption is generically satisfied if the models $f\in F$ are linear and $\|\cdot \|$ denotes the Lipschitz-norm \citep[see, e.g.,][]{beerHoffman}, as highlighted in Sec.~\ref{Sec:Analysis}.
 A similar reasoning applies to nonlinear systems, see Sec.~\ref{App:relax}.

 We will further strengthen the Bellman-inequality from Ass.~\ref{ass:bellman1} to ensure that the steady-state performance $\gamma$ of the policy $\mu$ is stable under small policy changes that arise from models $f^i\in F$ close to $f$.
 This notion of stability requires $\mu$ to optimize the corresponding Q-function.
 This is made precise as follows. \begin{assumption} (Bellman-type inequality) For all small enough $\xi>0$ there exists a cost-to-go function $V$ (corresponding to $f$ and $\mu$) satisfying the following inequality: